From design of experiments to analysis of variance of multivariate data: a tutorial review on ANOVA simultaneous component analysis: Analysis of Variance

 Up till now we have assumed that the number of replicates in each group is equal.
 In that case any column of Factor $A$ is orthogonal to any column of Factor $B$ and also to any column of the interactions.
 This means that the effect of Factor $A$ can be estimated independently of Factor $B$ and also of the interaction between $A$ and $B$.
 In this case their effects are independent and their estimation is not affected by the other factors.

 In the unbalanced situation where the number of replicates is not equal for all groups the columns of the coding matrix lose their orthogonality.
-The estimated effects of all factors and their interactions become dependent on each other.
-A common approach to make the data balanced again is by removing samples or by impute samples, both {of} which are not optimal.
+The estimated effects of all factors and their interactions become dependent on each other{.
+This effect is often negligible when unbalance is low.
+When not, a} common approach to make the data balanced again is by removing samples or by {imputing} samples, both {of} which are not optimal.
 A recently introduced weighted coding \cite{Ali2020WEASCA} can improve the situation, see Appendix A.